LAV III

-The LAV III is the third generation of the Light Armoured Vehicle (LAV) family of armored personnel carriers built by General Dynamics Land Systems – Canada (GDLS-C), a London, Ontario, based subsidiary of General Dynamics.
+The LAV III is the third generation of the Light Armoured Vehicle (LAV) family of armoured personnel carriers built by General Dynamics Land Systems – Canada (GDLS-C), a London, Ontario-based subsidiary of General Dynamics.
 It first entered service in 1999, succeeding the LAV II.
 It is the primary mechanized infantry vehicle of both the Canadian Army and the New Zealand Army.
 It also forms the basis of the Stryker vehicle used by the U.S. Army and other operators.
 The Canadian Army is upgrading its LAV IIIs to the LAV 6 standard.
-Early in its development history it was referred to as the 'Kodiak', but the name was never officially adopted.
+Early in its development history, it was referred to as the 'Kodiak', but the name was never officially adopted.

 Development

 By July 1991, the Canadian Armed Forces had identified the need to replace their aging fleet of 1960s and 1970s era armoured personnel carriers.
 As a result, $2.8 billion was earmarked for the Multi-Role Combat Vehicle (MRCV) project by the sitting Conservative government.
 The mandate of the MRCV project was to provide a series of vehicles based on a common chassis which would replace the M113 armored personnel carrier, Lynx reconnaissance vehicle, Grizzly armoured personnel carrier, and Bison armoured personnel carrier.
 The project was, however, deemed unaffordable and cancelled by March 1992.

 By 1994, after the Liberal Party won the 1993 Canadian federal election, the army was still in need of new vehicles.
-As a result, the army embarked on the Light Armoured Vehicle Project, which would adapt parts of the MRCV Project, and be implemented incrementally to spread out the costs.
+As a result, the army embarked on the Light Armoured Vehicle Project, which would adapt parts of the MRCV Project and be implemented incrementally to spread out the costs.
 Also, the requirement to replace the Bisons was dropped.
 The first phase of the project saw the selection of the LAV II Coyote Reconnaissance Vehicle to replace the Lynx.

 General Motors Diesel proposed an upgraded variant of their 8×8 platform incorporating the turret and weapon system of the Coyote.
 In August 1995, it was announced that GM Diesel (later renamed GM Defense, and subsequently purchased by General Dynamics Land Systems of London, Ontario) had been awarded the contract to produce the LAV III which would replace the Grizzly and a large portion of the M113 armoured personnel carriers.

+The LAV III design point was the Mowag Piranha 3H platform, and brought the required modifications to the platform to fit the Canadian needs.
+The vehicle is fitted with 8×8 driveline and the suspension system of the Piranha 3.